 How has or will this be integrated with the HMP and how does this reduce risk?
 It is the purpose of this chapter to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:

-Protect human life and health;
+Protect human life and health:

-Jurisdiction Citation and Date (code Authority Responsible Person, has this? chapter or name of plan, date (local, county, Department or (Yes/No) of enactment or plan adoption) state, federal) Agency Minimize the need for resexpense of the general polynomial.
-Minimize prolonged busing the maintain and stable tax hazard so as to minimize the maintain as table tax hazard so as to minimize the maintain the mainta scue and relie ublic; ness interruptilic facilities and located in and the base by proving future flood by the area dinance lacks d utilities such as water and gaseas of special flood hazard; viding for the second use and delight areas; ed that property is in an area of seas of special flood hazard assument the state mandated freeboard r s mains, electric, evelopment of are special flood haze ne responsibility requirement. telephone and sewer eas of special flood ard; Ordinance How has or will this be integrated with the HMP and how does this reduce risk? now has or will this be integrated with the HIVIP and now does this reduce IISK?
+Jurisdiction has this?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Minimize the need for reservences of the general performance o scue and relie ublic; ness interrupti lic facilities an s located in arc base by prov future flood bi vers are notifie ccupy the area d utilities such as water and gas eas of special flood hazard; viding for the second use and de light areas; Ind that property is in an area of s as of special flood hazard assun s mains, electric, evelopment of are special flood haza ne responsibility telephone and sewer eas of special flood ard; Wellhead Protection No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+I Emergency Management Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Climate Change Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Other: Municipal Separate Storm Sewer System (MS4) Yes Chapter 203-Storm Sewer System Local Engineering Department How has or will this be integrated The purpose of chapter 203 is to p municipal separate storm sewer s prohibit the sp illing, disposal, or dumping of m aterials other tha n stormwater to the PLANNING DOCUMENTS General/Comprehensive Plan Yes 2018 Revised NJ Statute 40:27-2; Borough of Hopatcong Highlands Area Master Plan Element, 2012 Local Land Use Board How has or will this be integrated Several objectives of the plan alig Portions of the Borough are in the and supports elements and object n with those id Highlands Re dentified in the HMP update. egions.
-The Borough is included in the Highlands Regional Master Plar Capital Improvement Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Other: Municipal Separate Storm Sewer System (MS4) Yes Chapter 203-Storm Sewer System Local Engineering Department How has or will this be integrated The purpose of chapter 203 is to p municipal separate storm sewer s prohibit the spi illing, disposal, or dumping of ma aterials other tha n stormwater to the PLANNING DOCUMENTS General/Comprehensive Plan Yes 2018 Revised NJ Statute 40:27-2; Borough of Hopatcong Highlands Area Master Plan Element, 2012 Local Land Use Board How has or will this be integrated Several objectives of the plan alig Portions of the Borough are in the and supports elements and object n with those ic Highlands Re lentified in the HMP update. gions.
+The Borough is included in the Highlands Regional Master Plan Capital Improvement Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Disaster Debris Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Floodplain Management or Watershed Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? ,
+Floodplain Management or Watershed Plan No - - -